Akeboshiwind/bitemporal-playground/README.md

 On push to `main`, GitHub Actions builds and pushes static assets to the `dist` branch.

 The `dist` branch can be deployed to any static hosting (GitHub Pages, Netlify, Vercel, etc.).

+## Dev Resources

+Reference documentation for libraries and patterns used in this project:

+- [dev/REAGAMI.md](dev/REAGAMI.md) - Reagami API reference and lifecycle hooks